BobTheBot988/presentazione_blockchain/main.typ

   + In this UML class diagram we have the ERC20 seen as an Interface and SapiCoin is a Class that implementes the methods.
 The methods are:
     + balanceOf: returns the balance locked, in an address
     + transfer: transfer token to another address
-    + approve: Approve a Spender to spend our money
+    + approve: Approve fuction is need to allow a Spender, which is an address, to spend our money
     + allowance: returns the amount of token that a spender can spend
     + transferFrom: trasfer token from an address to another if we are approved to do so.
   + The entire approval mechanism is very useful from a